DotBion/fluffy-fishstick/README.md

 ### Model Optimizations:

 * FP-16 and Int8 Quantizations via ONNX Runtime with full graph optimizations
-* Option to switch to 4 Uvicorn workers for production ready concurrent deployement.
+* Option to switch to Triton Inferencing and 4 Uvicorn workers for production ready concurrent deployement.

 ### Monitoring: